Compositionality of Rewriting Rules with Conditions: Conditions on objects and morphisms

-\textbf{``$\Leftarrow$'' direction:} Suppose that $e\in \epi{\bfC}$ and that the exterior square in~\eqref{eq:crucialShiftDiag} is a pullback.
-Construct the commutative diagram depicted in the right part of~\eqref{eq:thm3proofDiag} as follows: start by forming the pushout ${F'}=\pO{B_1\leftarrow X\rightarrow B_2}$, which by universality of pushouts (recalling that the top square is by assumption also a pushout) entails the existence of morphisms $(f':C\rightarrow F')$ and $(m':F'\rightarrow E)$ such that $f'\circ m'=e$.
-By stability of $\cM$-morphisms under pushouts, the morphisms $(B_1\rightarrow F')$ and $(B_2\rightarrow F')$ are in $\cM$, whence by decomposition of $\cM$-morphisms, so is $m'$.
-The top commutative cube thus precisely satisfies the properties necessary to invoke the theorem in the ``$\Rightarrow$'' direction, in order to conclude that $f'\in\epi{\bfC}$.
-Since by assumption $e\in \epi{\bfC}$, and since $e=m'\circ e'$, invoking decomposition of epimorphisms yields that $m'\in\epi{\bfC}$.
-On the other hand, since by assumption the bottom square is a pullback, invoking the property of $\cM$-effective unions permits us to conclude that $m'\in \cM$.
-As the underlying category is assumed to be balanced, and since $\cM\subseteq\mono{\bfC}$, we conclude that $m'\in \iso{\bfC}$, i.e.\ $F'\cong E$, which proves that the bottom square is a pushout (by uniqueness of pushouts, and since pushouts along $\cM$-morphisms are also pullbacks). \end{proof}
+\paragraph{``$\Leftarrow$'' direction:} Suppose that $e\in \epi{\bfC}$ and that the exterior square in~\eqref{eq:crucialShiftDiag} is a pullback.
+Construct the commutative diagram depicted in the right part of~\eqref{eq:thm3proofDiag} as follows: start by forming the pushout ${F'}=\pO{B_1\leftarrow X\rightarrow B_2}$, which by the universal property of pushouts (recalling that the top square is by assumption also a pushout) furnishes morphisms ${f'}:D{\rightarrow F'}$ and ${m'}:{F'\rightarrow} E$ such that $e={m'}\circ {f'}$.
+By stability of $\cM$-morphisms under pushouts, the morphisms ${B_1\rightarrow F'}$ and ${B_2\rightarrow F'}$ are in $\cM$.
+The top commutative cube thus precisely satisfies the properties necessary to invoke the theorem in the ``$\Rightarrow$'' direction, in order to conclude that ${f'}\in\epi{\bfC}$.
+Since by assumption $e\in \epi{\bfC}$, and since $e={m'}\circ {f'}$, invoking decomposition of epimorphisms yields that ${m'}\in\epi{\bfC}$.
+On the other hand, since by assumption the bottom square is a pullback, invoking the property of $\cM$-effective unions permits us to conclude that ${m'}\in \cM$.
+As the underlying category is assumed to be balanced, and since $\cM\subseteq\mono{\bfC}$, we conclude that ${m'}\in \iso{\bfC}$, i.e.\ ${F'}\cong E$, which proves that the bottom square is a pushout (by uniqueness of pushouts, and since pushouts along $\cM$-morphisms are also pullbacks). \end{proof}

+An interesting consequence of the above theorem is the following result, which allows one to compare our technical framework more directly with the traditional literature: \begin{corollary} In an $\cM$-adhesive category $\bfC$ satisfying Assumption~\ref{as:DPO}, given two $\cM$-morphisms $(c_1:C_1\hookrightarrow D),(c_2:C_2\hookrightarrow D)\in \cM$, let the $\cM$-morphisms

+be defined (uniquely up to isomorphisms) as follows: denoting by ${(C_1\hookleftarrow X\hookrightarrow C_2)}$ the pullback of the cospan $(c_1,c_2)$, define ${(c_1',c_2')}$ as the pushout of this span, and let ${d}$ be defined as the induced morphism from ${\bar{D}}$ into $D$.
+Then the cospan ${(c_1',c_2')}$ is \textbf{\emph{jointly epimorphic}}. \end{corollary} \begin{proof} Given that $c_1,c_2,d\in \cM$ (which follows from stability of $\cM$-morphisms under pullback and pushout, and from the property of $\cM$-effective unions, respectively), construct the following commutative diagram: